General Grounds for Refusal: UK Visa Applications

 The suitability requirements are set out under the UK Immigration Rules.
 They apply to almost all immigration routes and are in addition to the specific validity and eligibility requirements of the relevant visa category.

 The general grounds for refusal in the context of UK visa applications are set out under Part 9 of the Immigration Rules.
-The requirements were updated in 2020 as part of the post-Brexit reform of the UK’s immigration system.
-These provisions are referred to in other sections of the Rules as the ‘suitability requirements’, where an applicant for entry clearance, or for leave to enter or remain in the UK, will not meet these requirements if they fall for refusal under this Part.
+The provisions under Part 9 of the Immigration Rules have been revised and updated periodically, particularly as part of the UK’s post-Brexit immigration reforms.
+These provisions are referred to in other sections of the Rules as the suitability requirements, where an applicant for entry clearance, or for leave to enter or remain in the UK, will not meet these requirements if they fall for refusal under this Part.

 An existing visa holder may also have their entry clearance or permission to enter or stay in the UK shortened or cancelled on grounds of suitability, previously known under the old rules as curtailment of leave.
 A cancellation decision can cover a wide range of different scenarios, such as where an applicant breaches a condition of their leave or a change in circumstances, but also includes where one of the general grounds for refusal under Part 9 of the Rules apply.